Val-Zoro/Zoro/SECURITY.md

 **Special note on the closed Riot API and credentials**

 * Valorant Zoro uses the Riot client or closed Valorant APIs that are only accessible via an authenticated Riot account.
-We do **not** perform account authorization — Riot client handles all of that.
-Users must log in through Riot, and credentials are **not** persisted by production builds.
+We do **not** perform account authorization — Riot Client handles all of that.
+Users must log in through Riot, and credentials are **not** persistent.
 * Every time the application starts, the user will need to re‑log in through the Riot client.
-By default, we do not keep the connection open; if Riot client is closed or stops responding, credentials become invalid within \~5 minutes (the exact timer is controlled by Riot and may change).
+By default, we do not keep the connection open; if Riot Client is closed or stops responding, credentials become invalid within \~5 minutes (the exact timer is controlled by Riot and may change).
 If the user enables the setting to keep the connection alive, Valorant Zoro periodically sends heartbeats to maintain the session.
 * Reportable issues include any vulnerability that allows an attacker to: capture those credentials, exfiltrate locally‑accessible match/person data, impersonate the tracker to request additional sensitive data, or hijack the main process to make stealth requests that the user did not intend.
 * Because the API access relies on the user's account, threats include credential theft, process injection/hijacking, malicious builds (e.g., debug builds that persist secrets), and local privilege escalation.

 **Out of scope** (unless explicitly noted)

 * Third‑party platforms (e.g., GitHub infrastructure, package registries) except where misconfiguration is in this project.
-* Vulnerabilities requiring **root/admin** or physical access to the tester’s own device without a realistic attack path from normal usage.
+* Vulnerabilities require **root/admin** or physical access to the tester’s own device without a realistic attack path from normal usage.
 * Non‑security bugs, UX suggestions, rate‑limit exhaustion, or purely informational findings without demonstrated impact.

 ---